LibreQoE/LibreQoS/docs/SystemRequirements/Compute.md

 ## System Requirements
 ### VM or physical server
+* Using a dedicated phyiscal server for LibreQoS is highly recommended.
 * For VMs, NIC passthrough is required for optimal throughput and latency (XDP vs generic XDP).
 Using Virtio / bridging is much slower than NIC passthrough.
 Virtio / bridging should not be used for large amounts of traffic.

 ### CPU